Hassan-Adelani-Luqman/hospital_monitoring_group29/README.md

 The second script is the "archive_log.sh" whose work is to archive the log file "heart_rate_log.txt"

 The third script is the "backup_archives.sh" script that moves the archived log files into a designated directory called "archived_logs_group29"

+The group consists of 6 members.
+We did two sessions in order to finish this project.
+However, one of the members could not make it due to health issues.